michaelrsweet/codedoc/README.md

 - Fixed compile problems with Mini-XML v3.0.
 - Added support for `id` attributes in HTML headers when generating the table of contents.
+- Updated the markdown support with external links, additional inline markup, and hard line breaks.

 Changes in v3.0